mentionbb/mentionbb/readme.md

 Rename:
 > `.env.example` to `.env`

-Make your database settings here.

 Make your database settings in this file.

-**You should set the file according to the database driver you want to run on your server.
+**You should set the file according to the database driver(adapter) you want to run on your server.
 All instructions are in the file.**
 **By default, pdo_mysql is selected, and the PDO plugin must be installed to use it.**

 After that, your site will be up and running.